nginxinc/nginx-gateway-fabric/docs/architecture.md

 9. (File I/O) The *NGINX master* sends logs to its *stdout* and *stderr*, which are collected by the container runtime.
 10. (File I/O) An *NGINX worker* writes logs to its *stdout* and *stderr*, which are collected by the container runtime.
 11. (Signal) The *NGINX master* controls the [lifecycle of *NGINX workers*][lifecycle] it creates workers with the new configuration and shutdowns workers with the old configuration.
+12. (HTTP) To consider a configuration reload a success, *NKG* ensures that at least one NGINX worker has the new configuration.
+To do that, *NKG* checks a particular endpoint via the unix:/var/run/nginx/nginx-config-version.sock UNIX socket.
-12. (HTTP,HTTPS) A *client* sends traffic to and receives traffic from any of the *NGINX workers* on ports 80 and 443.
+13. (HTTP,HTTPS) A *client* sends traffic to and receives traffic from any of the *NGINX workers* on ports 80 and 443.
-13. (HTTP,HTTPS) An *NGINX worker* sends traffic to and receives traffic from the *backends*.
+14. (HTTP,HTTPS) An *NGINX worker* sends traffic to and receives traffic from the *backends*.

 [controller]: https://kubernetes.io/docs/concepts/architecture/controller/